Every emergency should be reported via dialing 9-1-1

-The Morton Township Fire Department has served the Morton Township Community since the 1940’s.
-The Department was founded by men and women from residents, who dedicate their time and experience to provide fire protection for families and businesses.
-The Fire Department provides services for the residents of Morton and Austin Township, and medical first response to portions of Colfax, Hinton, and Martiny Townships.
-Under automatic / mutual aid agreements we also support all townships in Mecosta County for various types of incidents.
-Currently, the Township Fire Department consists of a basic station located in the Village of Mecosta and a more modern station in Canadian Lakes containing administrative offices, a large meeting/training room, kitchen facilities and an office for Michigan State Police.
+The Morton Township Fire Rescue Department has served the Morton Township Community since the 1940’s.
+The department provides fire services for the residents of Morton and Austin Township and medical services to Morton Township and portions of Austin, Colfax, Hinton, and Martiny Townships.
+Under automatic / mutual aid agreements we also support each township in Mecosta County for various types of incidents.
+Currently, the department consists of 2 stations.
+Station 1 in Canadian Lakes houses administrative offices, a large meeting/training room, kitchen facilities, and an office for the Mt.
+Pleasant Michigan State Police Post.
+The station is also a designated emergency shelter.
+The other station, Station 2 is located downtown in the Village of Mecosta.

-The Morton Township Fire / Rescue Department utilizes the talents and abilities of about 30 personnel, some specializing in Medical First Responder services, with some cross-trained in fire and Medical.
-All are paid-on-call (min of 2 hours per incident) or part-time with a limited daytime weekday schedule.
+The Morton Township Fire / Rescue Department currently utilizes the talents and abilities of 30 trained personnel.
+Responders vary by training with some specializing in Medical First Responder services, some trained in Fire I&II, and some cross-trained in fire and medical.
+All responders are paid-on-call (min of 2 hours per incident) or part-time with a limited daytime weekday schedule.
+New as of December 1, 2021, Chief Sutherby works for the department full-time running calls and fulfilling administrative duties.

-The Morton Township Fire / Rescue Department is staffed by part-time personnel who are presently able to provide a response to all emergencies on weekdays from 7:00 AM to 4:00 PM.
+The Morton Township Fire / Rescue Department is staffed on weekdays from 7:00 AM to 4:00 PM by Chief Sutherby.
+Additionally, part time personnel work alongside Chief Sutherby three days a week.

-During these same hours and extending to 24 hours daily, 365 days a year, response is provided by on-call, firefighters and Medical First Responder personnel.
+During these same hours and extending to 24 hours daily, 365 days a year, response is provided by on-call firefighters and Medical First Responder personnel.
+The department currently consists of 30 personnel.
+Fourteen personnel are cross trained in fire and medical services, ten are specifically fire trained, five are specifically medically trained, and one is a recruit undergoing training.

-The department experiences some turnover and often has openings available.
-A training program is available for those interested in certifying as a firefighter or medical first responder.
-If you are interested in this opportunity, please email Fire Chief Allen Sutherby at firstname.lastname@example.org
+The department often has openings available.
+Training programs are available at no cost for those interested in and qualified to certify as a firefighter or medical first responder.
+If you are interested in this opportunity, please email Fire Chief Allen Sutherby for an application at firstname.lastname@example.org

-Morton Township provides the community with fire protection and MFR services with a fleet of apparatus and supporting equipment.
-Every effort is made to insure we have NFPA compliant well-maintained equipment.
-The community is served by two stations, No. 1 on 100th Avenue in Canadian Lakes and No. 2 on E. Hayes St. in Mecosta.
+Morton Township provides the community with fire protection and MFR services utilizing a fleet of apparatus and supporting equipment.
+Every effort is made to ensure we have well-maintained, NFPA compliant equipment.
+The equipment is housed between the department’s two stations, Station No. 1 on 100th Avenue in Canadian Lakes and Station No. 2 on E. Hayes St. in Mecosta.

 An annual property tax of .5 mills is dedicated to housing and equipment needs.
-By managing this account wisely, sufficient revenue has been available to maintain the vehicle fleet and provide buildings and associated facilities to provide complete response to the wide variety of incidents we experience.
+As a result of this account, sufficient revenue has been available to maintain the vehicle fleet and provide buildings and associated facilities allowing a complete response to the wide variety of incidents we experience.

-The emergency communications center that serves Morton and Austin Townships also provides service covering Mecosta and Osceola counties.
-Operators are available 24 hours a day, 365 days a year to answer calls and dispatch appropriate response based on the location and incident details.
+The emergency communications center that serves Morton Township also provides services covering Mecosta and Osceola counties.
+Operators are available 24 hours a day, 365 days a year to answer calls and dispatch responders based on the incident location and details.

-The center is managed from the Mecosta County Services Building.
-The specifics are:
+The center is managed from the Mecosta County Services Building located at:

 Non-emergency phone: 231-796-4811